 In 2010, under the Obama administration, the DOE declared Yucca Mountain “unworkable” and the project was stopped.

-A few months later, the US House or Representatives passed amendments to federal nuclear waste legislation, which would require the NRC to decide within 30 months on the licensing of Yucca Mountain and authorise land transfers related to the project, while in the meantime also authorising an interim storage programme until the final repository would be operational.
+In 2018, the US House or Representatives passed amendments to federal nuclear waste legislation, which would require the NRC to decide within 30 months on the licensing of Yucca Mountain and authorise land transfers related to the project, while in the meantime also authorising an interim storage programme until the final repository would be operational.